Search engine algorithms are meant to be your friends – not your enemies. This holds true when considering SEO for education websites.

 - Including transcripts and closed captions in your videos

-The Role of Links in SEO for Higher Education
+The Role of Links in SEO for Education Websites

 Links are another crucial component of building domain authority.
 Incorporating links into your web pages shows search engines that your content is comprehensive – and if other websites link to your content, it affirms that stance.